lablup/rraft-py/README.md

 # rraft-py

-## ⚠️ Warning

-🚧 This repository is WIP and not yet *production-ready* although it currently passes [almost all harness tests](https://github.com/lablup/rraft-py/tree/main/harness) and have [working example codes](https://github.com/lablup/rraft-py/tree/main/example).
-I'd recommend not use this lib in your application yet unless you're interested in contributing to this bindings itself because the API could change a lot.

----

 This library provides Python bindings of the *[tikv/raft-rs](https://github.com/tikv/raft-rs)* crate, allowing for integration of the [*Raft consensus algorithm*](https://en.wikipedia.org/wiki/Raft_(algorithm)) in Python applications.

 The *raft-rs* crate implements the *Raft consensus algorithm*, which is a widely used and well-documented method for maintaining a replicated state machine in a distributed system.